-RUN:
+> RUN:

-- If you can escape safely during an active shooter event then run - Run immediately leave everything behind - Encourage others to escape with you, but do not wait for them to decide - Once you are safely away from the shooter, then call 911 and report the incident
+- If you can escape an active shooting, run. - Run immediately leave everything behind. - Encourage others to escape with you, but do not wait on them. - Once you are safely away from the shooter call, or have someone call, 911 and report what you know.

-HIDE:
+> HIDE:

-- If escape appears impossible then hide - Lock and barricade doors, turn off lights, silence cell phones completely, and remain quiet - Take cover behind furniture or fixtures away from doorways - Stay away from windows - Silently notify UC Communications using the Bearcat Guardian App - Prepare yourself and others to fight if necessary
+- If escape appears impossible, hide - Lock and barricade doors, turn off lights, silence cell phones completely, remain quiet

+- Take cover behind furniture or fixtures away from doorways.

+- Stay away from windows

+- Prepare yourself and others for FIGHT

-FIGHT:
+> FIGHT:

-- If running or hiding are not possible or fail, and confronted by the aggressor then fight - Use anything around you as a weapon to fight...there are no rules - Fight to create an opportunity to escape
+- If running or hiding are not possible or fail, and you are confronted by the aggressor, fight

+- Use items around you as weapons to fight

+- Fight to create an opportunity to escape